Opawica Explorations Inc. (OTCMKTS:OPWEF) Short Interest Update

-Opawica Explorations Inc. (OTCMKTS:OPWEF) was the target of a significant decrease in short interest during the month of December.
+Opawica Explorations Inc. (OTCMKTS:OPWEF) was the recipient of a large decrease in short interest during the month of December.
 As of December 15th, there was short interest totalling 56,400 shares, a decrease of 44.7% from the November 30th total of 101,900 shares.
-Based on an average trading volume of 31,100 shares, the days-to-cover ratio is presently 1.8 days.
+Based on an average daily trading volume, of 31,100 shares, the days-to-cover ratio is currently 1.8 days.

 Receive News & Ratings for Opawica Explorations Daily - Enter your email address below to receive a concise daily summary of the latest news and analysts' ratings for Opawica Explorations and related companies with MarketBeat.com's FREE daily email newsletter.